 The Church has joined in more than 200 major disaster assistance efforts, including the 2011 Japan earthquake and tsunami, the 2010 Haiti earthquake, the 2010 Chile earthquake, the 2010 Pakistan flooding, the 2009 Samoa tsunami, the 2009 Philippines typhoon, the 2009 Indonesia earthquake, the 2008 Ethiopia famine and many others.
 Naturally, the Church undertakes these projects without regard to the nationality or religion of the recipients.

 When a disaster strikes, Latter-day Saints work with local government officials to determine what supplies and food are needed.
 Materials are then purchased or assembled locally or shipped from Latter-day Saint storehouses.
 After urgent needs are met, the Church looks for additional ways to aid in long-term efforts.
 Our approach is always to help people become self-reliant by teaching skills and providing resources for a self-sustained life.

 All of these efforts are made possible by the generous donations of Latter-day Saints and many other charitable individuals and organizations.
 One hundred percent of the donations given to the Church’s Humanitarian Services support the Church's mission to help those in need; the Church absorbs all of its own overhead and administrative costs.

-- Neonatal resuscitation training: providing resuscitation training and equipment to health practitioners and organizations each year in countries with high infant mortality rates.
+- Maternal and newborn care: providing resuscitation training and equipment to health practitioners and organizations each year in countries with high infant mortality rates.

 - Clean water: working with local community leaders to provide access to clean water with wells and other water systems in countries where such access is unavailable.

-- Food production and nutrition: providing training to families and communities to increase productivity and self-sufficiency with home food production and nutrition training.
+- Benson food: providing training to families and communities to increase productivity and self-sufficiency with home food production and nutrition training.

 - Wheelchairs: working in partnership with local organizations to provide wheelchairs to the disabled.

 - Vision care: providing equipment and training to local, qualified medical personnel to perform eye surgeries and prevent blindness.

 - Immunizations: partnering with nongovernmental organizations (NGOs) to provide immunizations and vaccinations for measles, whooping cough and other conditions.